Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ![](/res/abp/options-page/general-tab-language-empty.jpg)

 - When alll language filter lists have been removed from the extension.
-- Text: `You don't have any language specific filters.`
+- Text: `You don't have any language-specific filters.`
 - Note: it is only possible to remove all language filter lists in [Remove filter list subscriptions](#markdown-header-remove-filter-list-subscriptions) in the Advanced tab.

 ### More filters section